crxdelv/cloudcre/README.md

 | D    | >= 50     |
 | F    | >= 0      |

+#### History

+Your latest top 10 history will appear on the search tab.
+It will only appear if your history list has more than 9 items.

+`Try these songs` will never appear again unless you cleared your history.

 ### :balance_scale: Disclaimer
 cloudcre does not host any files and solely uses third-party services.
 If any copyright is infringed, cloudcre is not liable.